mk-fg/notification-thing/README.md

 notifications, ending up doing the manual info-polling) of these popups during fullscreen apps (like when watching video or working on some urgent matter) is yet another...

+Any number of notification-thing instances can be linked via zeromq pub-sub sockets (i.e. each one subscribed to all the others) and display notifications that arrive via dbus on all other hosts.

 Actual notification rendering is inspired (and based in part on) [notipy](https://github.com/the-isz/notipy) project.